SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at George Washington University School of Medicine and Health Sciences discussed a wide range of topics including ethical scenarios, leadership traits, challenges in healthcare, coping with failure, and reasons for pursuing medicine.
-Some responses mentioned an MMI format, indicating a structured interview with questions on ethical dilemmas and leadership styles, possibly under a nondisclosure agreement.
+Students said most difficult question asked at George Washington University School of Medicine and Health Sciences discussed a wide range of topics, including ethical scenarios, leadership traits, coping with failure, and challenges in healthcare.
+The interviews were predominantly conversational, with some students mentioning probing questions about specific experiences or their motivations for pursuing medicine.

 How long was the interview?